code-423n4/2023-01-canto-identity-findings/data/DadeKuma-Q.md

 ### [NC-02] Inconsistent function visibility order

+**Context**

+`src/CidNFT.sol`

 **Description**

-Ordering the function in terms of visibility helps readers identify and study the contract functions, but there are contracts in the project that do not comply with this best practice (`CidNFT.sol`).
+Ordering the function in terms of visibility helps readers identify and study the contract functions, but there are contracts in the project that do not comply with this best practice.

 Consider reordering the functions, by grouping them by visibility `[public, external, internal, private]`, and type `[pure, constant, view, payable]`.